 For more information, please view the Regional Hazard Mitigation Plan.

 King County is updating the Regional Hazard Mitigation Plan (see link above) (RHMP), covering nearly 60 planning partners, including Bothell.
 The update not only reassesses the County's risks and vulnerabilities to natural and human-caused hazards, it develops strategies to reduce risk to those hazards.

-The City has identified 6 hazard mitigation strategies covering 21 projects to help reduce or eliminate loss of life and property damage resulting from disasters.
-We’d love for you to review these hazard mitigation strategies and let us know your thoughts.
+The 2019 City of Bothell Hazard Mitigation Annex has identified 6 hazard mitigation strategies covering 21 projects to help reduce or eliminate loss of life and property damage resulting from disasters.

-Thoughts and comments can be directed to our City’s Emergency Manager Jennifer Warmke through August 31st, 2019.
+Thoughts and comments can be directed to our City’s Emergency Manager Jennifer Warmke.